Disease Mechanisms and Ageing

 A mutation in Col1a2 results in late onset osteoarthritis

 Dr Potter has presented at national and international meetings and recently gave the keynote talk at the UK SPINE 2021 Annual Meeting.
 He is also a member of the steering group for the Oxford Brookes Healthy Ageing RIKE Network.
-He is the widening participation co-ordinator for the Department of Biological and Medical Sciences (BMS) and leads the Biology section of the Brookes Engage programme, and has contributed to various Summer Schools.
+He is the widening participation co-ordinator for the School of Biological and Medical Sciences (BMS) and leads the Biology section of the Brookes Engage programme, and has contributed to various Summer Schools.

 Leadership